saadmanshakiib/HTML-JS-PROJECTS/README.md

-This is the first project i have made after learning html and basic level javascript for frontend development.
+These are the first projects i have made after learning html and basic level javascript for frontend development.

-Here anyone can convert the entered bangladeshi amount to other foreign currencies like australian dollar, canaadian dollan , chinese yen , malaysian ringgit etc

-The CSS code of that project was from AI.
+The CSS code of these projects were from AI.